awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 1. Choose **Next**, **Update environment**\.

-You can begin using the new plugins immediately after your environment finishes updating\.
+You can begin running the DAG where the custom plugins are located immediately after your environment finishes updating\.

 ## Specifying the `plugins.zip` version on the Amazon MWAA console<a name="configuring-dag-plugins-s3-mwaaconsole"></a>